 Technically speaking, hiring a lawyer to help with your VAWA application is not required.
-But, because of the pages of paperwork and evidentiary documentation that are required for this (as well as for most other immigration applications), the assistance of an attorney could drastically improve your chances of a successful outcome for your case.
+But, because of the pages of paperwork and evidentiary documents that are required for this (as well as for most other immigration applications), and because the government's interpretation of VAWA is constantly changing, the assistance of an attorney could dramatically improve your chances of a successful outcome.

 The good news is that a number of immigration attorney who specialize in VAWA cases offer their services for reduced fees, or sometimes for free.

-For more information about how to file a VAWA petition, see Application Process for a VAWA Green Card.
+For more information about how to file, see Application Process for a VAWA Green Card.

 The process of petitioning for a green card through VAWA requires only two steps—but that doesn't mean it's easy.
 To get your case approved, you will need to submit a lot of evidence about both you and your abuser.
 You are required to prove:

-Oftentimes, it is challenging for abused immigrants to obtain the official documents needed to prove each of the necessary elements.
-Sometimes, the abuser withholds the petitioner's documents or identification, or the immigrant may have fled from the home and left documentation with the abuser.
+It can be challenging for abused immigrants to obtain the official documents needed to prove each of the necessary elements.
+That's especially true when the abuser withholds the petitioner's documents or identification, as a control method.
+Or the immigrant might have already fled from the home and left important documents behind.

 Fortunately, USCIS also recognizes the difficulty of gathering evidence.
-In areas where your evidence may be lacking, you may present less formal evidence, such as signed declarations, time logs, and letters.
+In areas where your evidence is lacking, you may present less formal evidence, such as signed declarations, time logs, and letters.

 Although less formal evidence is acceptable, and at times can be helpful to your case, it is important that the various documents—especially declarations—be written persuasively and clearly.

-This is where an attorney can be incredibly helpful, thinking up creative ways to obtain evidence or documents, and helping to interview and draft persuasive declarations on behalf of witnesses to the abuse or people who know other relevant facts about you and your abusive spouse.
+This is where an attorney can be incredibly helpful, thinking up creative ways to obtain evidence or documents, helping to interview and draft persuasive declarations on behalf of witnesses to the abuse or people who know other relevant facts about you and your abusive spouse, and organizing it all.

 Additionally, if you are filing a VAWA application without your abuser's knowledge, an attorney can help shield you from your abuser by requesting information and documents on your behalf.
 Any notices you receive from USCIS can be sent to your attorney's office rather than to your home or that of a friend, or a P.O. box.

-Also keep in mind that if you do not qualify for VAWA, you still may qualify for another type of immigration relief specifically for abused or battered immigrants.
-For example, a U visa may be available if you are a victim of a serious crimes, have suffered mental or physical abuse, and are helpful to law enforcement in the prosecution of the criminal activity.
-For more on this option, see U Visas for Crime Victims Assisting Law Enforcement.
+Keep in mind that if you do not qualify for VAWA, you might nevertheless qualify for another type of immigration relief for abused or battered immigrants.
+For example, a U visa might be available if you are a victim of a serious crimes, have suffered mental or physical abuse, and are helpful to law enforcement in the prosecution of the criminal activity.
 Consulting with an experienced immigration attorney is a good way to help ensure that all of the legal avenues available to you are explored.